📅 Submission Deadlines

 Open Access

-WVU recommends making your ETD freely available worldwide .
-The University’s land-grant mission emphasizes sharing scholarly work with scholars, students, and the public.
-Students are encouraged to recognize the value of open access and opt for the immediate release of their research.
+WVU encourages students to make their ETDs freely available worldwide through open access.
+As a land-grant institution, the University is committed to sharing scholarly work with researchers, students, and the public.
+Students are encouraged to consider the benefits of open access and select immediate public release of their research.

 During the ETD submission process, open-access options will be listed under 'Document Type.'
 Available selections include: